cdkini/pypcmgr/README.md

 Usage: pypcmgr [OPTIONS] [SRC]...

   Generates pre-commits hooks for popular Python static analysis tools.
+  If no path is passed in SRC, pypcmgr will default to the pwd.
+  If no flags are passed, pypcmgr will run all configured tools in SRC.

 Options:
+  -c, --config          Generate a prompt to set up user config

+  -l, --list            List out all tools noted in current configuration

+  -r, --recursive       Recursively run all configured tools

+  --hook                Create pre-commit hooks for all configured tools

+  --reset               Reset any pre-commit hooks made by pypcmgr and delete .pypcmgrconfig

   -h, --help            Show this message and exit

   -v, --version         Show the version and exit

-  -i, --interactive       Generate a prompt to set up user config

-  -c, --config            Read out current configuration if available

-  -r, --recursive         Recursively run all configured tools

-  --reset                 Reset any pre-commit hooks made by pypcmgr and delete .pypcmgrconfig
 ```

 ## Updates